Funding opportunity

 GAC 8: expenditure

-At the start of the grant the financial spend profile will be agreed by UKRI.
-In addition to any reporting requirements set out in GAC 8, the grant holder must immediately notify the UKRI project officer in writing of any accumulation, slippage or variation in expenditure greater than 5% of the annual profiled funding.
-Any such changes must be approved in writing by UKRI, approval should not be assumed and will be dependent on spend across all associated grants.
+At the start of the grant the financial spend profile will be agreed by us.
+In addition to any reporting requirements set out in GAC 8, you must immediately notify our project officer in writing of any accumulation, slippage or variation in expenditure greater than 5% of the annual profiled funding.

 We reserve the right to re-profile the grant if required.
-Any deviation from the agreed allocation of funding and profiled costs must be negotiated and approved through written consent by UKRI.
+Any deviation from the agreed allocation of funding and profiled costs must be negotiated and approved through written consent by us.
 The approval of profile changes should not be assumed and will be dependent on spend across all associated grants.
 At the end of the grant period a breakdown of the expenditure should be submitted along with the final expenditure statement.

 GAC 9: embedding trusted research